Famirtom/Portfolio/README.md

 # Hi, I'm Tommaso Rea

-I am a motivated Computer Science student currently pursuing my BSc at Middlesex University London.
+I'm a Computer Science student currently pursing my BSc at Middlesex University London, with a strong passion for software engineering, artificial intelligence and cloud technologies.

-With academic and practical experience in software development, databases, and IT systems , I have a strong interest in **Software Engineering, Artificial Intelligence (AI), and Cloud Technologies.
+Through both accademic study and hands-on project, I've built solid experience in software development, database design and IT systems management.
-I am eager to contribute to innovative projects, applying my problem-solving and analytical skills.
+I am driven by curiosity and creativity always eager to contribute to innovative, data-driven project that solve real-world problems.
+My goal is to apply my technical knowledge, analytical mindset and problem solving skills to build impactful solution.

 ---

 ###  Key Skills & Technologies